-2018 has been a year of profit focused productivity hear at MKHQ!
+2018 has been a year of profit-focused productivity hear at MKHQ!

-In January I sat at my kitchen table and realised that even if I had clients knocking on my door, I’d have zero time to work with them because ALL my time was spent working IN my business.
+In January I sat at my kitchen table and realized that even if I had clients knocking on my door, I’d have zero time to work with them because ALL my time was spent working IN my business.

-With 28 days on my calendar I rebuilt my business from the ground up.
+With 28 days on my calendar, I rebuilt my business from the ground up.

 Using my 3D formula I decluttered, discarded and delegated throughout my business.
 I stopped doing shit that didn’t fire me up or make me money and within 30 days I had 14 days back each month.

 It’s easy to hustle and work hard — but no one is going to pay you money just because you worked harder than someone else.

 In addition to organizing, systemizing and automating my business I spent time seeking out ways to streamline my business and invested my money in things which were aligned with my business goals.

 As the year is closing out and you’re planning your goals for 2019 I want to share with you 3 small investments (less than $120) I made to save me hours each week in my business!